thesassway/thesassway.com/source/news/sass-3-3-released.html.markdown

 ## And, much, much more!

-These are just the highlights of what's changed in the latest version of Sass.
-As I said before, you'll need to read the [changelog](http://sass-lang.com/documentation/file.SASS_CHANGELOG.html) to find out more!
+These are just the highlights of some of the new features in the latest version of Sass.
+To get the full scoop, you'll need to read the [changelog](http://sass-lang.com/documentation/file.SASS_CHANGELOG.html) yourself!

 Here's Chris Eppstein presenting, *[The Mind-blowing Power of Sass 3.3](http://www.youtube.com/watch?v=-ZJeOJGazgE)*: